George Washington’s Ax

 When is a house not a home?
 When nearly half a million people trudge through it every year.
 That is what is happening to Lincoln's house on Eighth Street in Springfield, and it's been happening to it for more than a century, so that now the very survival of this most revered of the nation's artifacts is at stake.

 Generally speaking, tourist counts are among the least reliable of statistics; only in Vietnam did government agencies exaggerate body counts more than they did until recently at most of the Lincoln sites.
-The count at Lincoln's house, however, has always been one of the most accurate.
+The count at Lincoln's house, however, is now among the most accurate.
 This is because the counting is done by an electric eye mounted in a corridor between the sitting and dining rooms.
 That counter clicked 450,204 times in 1978.
 The 1979 total will be less than that; traffic through the house has declined steadily since 1972, when the National Park Service took the site over from the state.
 Tourism's decline and the NPS's ascendancy may, or may not be connected, but whatever the cause, attendance in six years has dropped by 36 percent.

 That is bad news in some senses, of course, particularly the economic; Springfield long ago learned the truth of the adage, "A tourist is worth fifty bushels of corn and is lots easier to shuck."
 But the slowdown in tourist traffic has been good news for Lincoln's house.
 Al Banton has been superintendent of the Lincoln Home National Historic Site since 1972.
 As such he is the house's caretaker.
 He spoke recently about what that means.
 "The building is in reasonably good condition considering its age and the stress it's had on it," he notes.
 "You have to remember that we're subjecting a building that was not designed for heavy traffic to some pretty stiff use.
 In a way, the lessening of visitation we've seen here is a blessing."